 Why would you use the 1 inch tablets or chlorine sticks?
 This comes down to surface area; when you place the one inch tablets or sticks in your feeder they don’t line up as smoothly as the three inch tablets do.
 What this does is gives more surface area for water to erode the tablets – thus increasing the chlorine level more quickly.
 Another use for 1″ tablets is for chlorinating spas or very small pools, in which case a 3 inch chlorine tablet may be too large.

-The other form of stabilized chlorine is a certain type of granular pool shock.
+The other form of stabilized chlorine is a certain type of pool shock.
 While granular still has the stabilizer in the chemical compound (SodiumDichloro-S-Triazinetrione) the difference comes in the percentage of available chlorine and the effect of granular chlorine on the pool water.
 Stabilized chlorine shock or granular should have 56% available chlorine.
 What it lacks in potency it makes up with by having virtually no effect on your pool water pH level.

 Types of Non-Stabilized Pool Chlorine